ucsb-cs156/OLD-website-originial-repo/_topics/windows.md

 # Install Node/npm

-Andrew: TODO: Fill this in  Node 12.x, npm 6.x
+[Visit this page](/topics/node_windows/#windows-subsystem-for-linux-wsl) for instructions on how to install Node and npm on Windows and/or WSL.

+For this class, we recommend the latest version of Node 12.x and npm 6.x.